epiknesh/CCAPDEV_MCO3/README.md

 Mongoose
 MongoDB

+To open locally:
+1. Download the folder onto your device.
+2. Copy the directory of the "/js" folder.
+3. Change the directory (cd) of your command prompt to the copied address.
+4. Enter the command "npm start".
+5. Open the index.html file and get started!

 IndexOverview:
 The Archers Reservation Hub, a laboratory seat reservation platform designed for the Gokongwei College of Engineering Building at De La Salle University.
 The platform provides a convenient and organized approach to seat reservations for both students and lab technicians.